This article covers a number of frequently-asked questions around the TestRail Jira integration.

 Do I need to be a TestRail user to view TestRail results within Jira?

-Yes, when working in Jira, you must be logged into TestRail (i.e. licensed) to view the test results for the feature/bug you're working on.
+Yes, when working in Jira, you must be logged into TestRail (i.e. licensed) to view the TestRail data linked to the issue/feature/bug you're working on.

 How to fix the error "You are not yet logged in to TestRail.
 Please log in to use the integration."?